PanpanZheng/OCAN/README.md

 ```
     python oc_gan.py $1 $2
 ```
-**where** $1 refers to different datasets with wiki 1, credit-card(encoding) 2 and credit-card(raw) 3; $2 denotes whether some metrics, such as fm_loss and f1 in training process, are provided or not, with non-display 0 and display 1.
+**where** $1 refers to different datasets with wiki 1, credit-card(encoding) 2 and credit-card(raw) 3; $2 denotes whether some metrics, such as fm_loss and f1 in training process, are provided, with non-display 0 and display 1.

 ```